 2014-2018: Teaching Assistant at the Chinese University of Hong Kong

 2014-2018: PhD in Financial Engineering at the Chinese University of Hong Kong

 2012-2014: MSc in Applied Mathematics with distinction from ETH Zurich

 2008-2013: BSc in Mathematics with distinction from ETH Zurich

 Behavioral Finance and Economics

-Reference Point Formation in Social Networks, Wealth Growth, and Inequality (with Youcheng Lou, Duan Li and Shouyang Wang), Journal of Economic Dynamics and Control, available online, 2021.
+The Impact of a Reference Point Formed by Social Comparison on Wealth Growth and Inequality (with Youcheng Lou, Duan Li and Shouyang Wang), Journal of Economic Dynamics and Control, Volume 127, Article 104120, 2021.
 [DOI,SSRN]

 Discrete-Time Mean-CVaR Portfolio Selection and Time-Consistency Induced Term Structure of the CVaR (with Duan Li, Xiangyu Cui and Jianjun Gao), Journal of Economic Dynamics and Control, Volume 108, Pages 1-21, 2019.
 [DOI,SSRN]